martinfarmer/angular-evaluation/README.md

 ## Environment Setup

+### Install Node
-### Install Node version: 6.11.2 LTS / NPM version 3.10.10
+This application requires Node 6.11.2 LTS / NPM version 3.10.10 or later (installing Node also installs NPM).
-Instructions for all platforms are located here: [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
+Instructions for all platforms are located here: [Node.js](https://nodejs.org/en/download/)

 ### Install the latest Angular CLI
 After node is installed, install Angular CLI by executing from a terminal: